Foundation / Corporation

 -Collaboration - Preference will be given to communities that show evidence of a network of organizations collaborating to host and showcase the exhibit locally

--Public Programming - The creativity and strength of the proposed public programming to accompany the exhibit
+-Application Narrative - The creativity and strength of the proposed public programming to accompany the exhibit, as well as your community’s need for local cultural resources and marketing plan

 Six sites will be selected.